Norway

 Corporate - Significant developments

-Last reviewed - 07 July 2023Implementation of Pillar II in Norway
+Last reviewed - 01 July 2024Implementation of Pillar Two in Norway

 Onshore wind power taxation

-Pursuant to the proposal, net income from the production of wind power will be taxable both at the ordinary 22% corporate income tax (CIT) rate and, in addition, at a 40% effective rate of resource rent tax, resulting in an effective marginal tax rate of 62%.
-The proposed income computation is based on the existing hydropower regime, with the gross resource rent, as a main rule, determined as spot prices per hour x actual production.
-Gross income will, however, recognise the actual prices obtained where the power is sold pursuant to either existing power purchasing agreements (PPAs) concluded before 28 September 2022 or fixed-price PPAs concluded after 28 September 2022, which satisfy certain conditions.
+The income computation for the resource rent tax is based on the existing hydropower regime.
+As a main rule, the gross resource rent income is determined as spot market prices per hour x actual power production.
+The actual power prices obtained will, however, be recognised, inter alia, where the power is sold pursuant to existing power purchase agreements (PPAs) concluded with unrelated parties before 28 September 2022 or PPAs concluded with unrelated parties after 28 September 2022 that satisfy certain conditions.
 In addition, the gross resource rent will include income from the sale of electricity certificates and guarantees of origin.

 Resource rent tax on aquaculture